 The Believer was named by The New Yorker as a Best Book of 2022.
 The Trauma Cleaner has been published in various translations.

-She is a regular contributor to The Monthly and The Saturday Paper.
-Her work can be found in a variety of publications in Australia, America, and the UK including The Guardian, Longreads, Literary Hub, The Jewish Quarterlyand Oxford Handbooks Online as well as various academic journals.
+Sarah is a regular contributor to The Monthly and The Saturday Paper.
+Her work can be found in a variety of publications in Australia, America, and the UK including The Guardian, Longreads, Literary Hub,The Age and The Jewish Quarterly, as well as Oxford Handbooks Online and various academic journals.
 She has lectured in post-graduate criminal law and taught creative writing.

-Sarah was born in America, is currently based in Australia and has lived and worked in both countries.
+She was born in America, is currently based in Australia and has lived and worked in both countries.

 Events